-Individuals have a right to request that their personal information is erased but this is not an absolute right.
-It applies in circumstances including where:
+The right for an individual to request that their data is erased is not absolute.
+It applies where:

-- The information was given voluntarily, consent is now withdrawn and no other legal basis for retaining the information applies; - The information is no longer required by the School; - A legal obligation to erase the data applies; - The data was collected from a child for an online service or - The School has processed the data on the basis that it is in their legitimate business interests to do so, and having conducted a legitimate interests test, it concludes that the rights of the individual to have the data erased outweigh those of the School to continue to process it.
+- the information was given voluntarily, consent is now withdrawn and no other legal basis for retaining the information applies; - the information is no longer required by the Trust/School; - a legal obligation to erase the data applies; - the data was collected from a child for an online service; - the School has processed the data on the basis that it is in their legitimate business interests to do so, and having conducted a legitimate interests test, it concludes that the rights of the individual to have the data erased outweigh those of the School to continue to process it.

-Each School will consider such requests as soon as possible and within one month, unless it is necessary to extend that timeframe for a further two months on the basis of the complexity of the request or a number of requests have been received from the individual.
+The Trust or school will consider such requests as soon as possible and within one month, unless it is necessary to extend the timeframe for a further two months no the basis of the complexity of the request or a number of requests have been received from the individual.